vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. code-block:: none

   $ git clone -b crux --single-branch https://github.com/vyos/vyos-build   # For VyOS 1.2
-  $ git clone -b master --single-branch https://github.com/vyos/vyos-build # For rolling release
+  $ git clone -b current --single-branch https://github.com/vyos/vyos-build # For rolling release

 Now a fresh build of the VyOS ISO can begin.
 Change directory to the ``vyos-build`` directory and run: